pmccarthy/architecture/rfcs/0005-single-cluster-dnspolicy.md

 The `CONFIG` section of the secrets data will be added to allow provider specific configuration to be stored alongside the providers credentials and can be used during the instantiation of the provider client, and during any provider operations.
 The above for example would use the `zoneIDFilter` value to limit what hosted zones this provider is allowed to update.

-A kind of type `ManagedZone` will be managed by the `DNSPolicy` controller, and a ManagedZone in the dns policies namespace with the given name must exist.

-A kind of any other type e.g. `ExternalDNS` informs the `DNSPolicy` controller that it should not reconcile any resources referencing it.
-All fields of `providerRef` will be ignored by the `DNSPolicy` controller and can be set to anything, however since the `providerRef` will still be copied over to any DNSRecord resources created by the policy controller the values may still be given meaning to that external DNSRecord reconciler.

 ### DNSPolicy.spec.routingStrategy[simple|weightedGeo]